 standard and of the U.S. National Vulnerability Database (NVD),

+which is built upon CVE identifiers.
 CME is mentioned in a section entitled "New efforts round out

 the landscape" as a follow-on standards effort that is attempting